dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 ## Cleaning up at the end of a class

-If you plan to use the same Zulip organization in future terms (either for your own classes or for your department), you will likely want to:
+If you plan to use the same Aloha organization in future terms (either for your own classes or for your department), you will likely want to:

 - Rename all streams to indicate the class and term in which they were used, e.g.: